privacybydesign/irmajs/README.md

     .then(result => console.log('Done', result));
 ```

-This assumes you have an `irma server` that is configured to accept unauthenticated session requests listening at the URL indicated by `server`.
+The example assumes you have an `irma server` that is configured to accept unauthenticated session requests listening at the URL indicated by `server`.
+More information about the format of session requests can be found in the [documentation](https://irma.app/docs/session-requests/).

 For complete examples, see the `examples` folder.